- Testing Services

-The testing rule used depends on the type of tests requested, and the destination of the seed.
+The testing rules used depends on the type of tests requested, and the destination of the seed.
 Rules we use include: AOSA (Association of Official Seed Analysts), ISTA (International Seed Testing Association), and Canadian Methods and Procedures for Testing Seed.
-Tests and evaluations can also be done for specific requirements, such as for Canada, Australia, Mexico, etc.
+Tests and evaluations can also be done for specific requirements, such as for Australia, New Zealand, Mexico, etc.

 The fees for testing services are available on the testing fees page.
 Fees for research depend on the type of research needed.
 Fees for educational events are specific to the event and will be announced when they are coordinated.